 Are you planning a trip to Egypt?
 Or maybe dreaming about your bucketlist trip?
 It is one of the best places to visit in the Middle East for good reason.
 Egypt is full of beautiful and ancient destinations, ready to be explored.
+Its history has left us the most beautiful places and with history seen nowhere else in the world.
 While some worry about the political situation, overall Egypt is a safe place to visit, although hassle from vendors is a typical (albeit annoying) part of the sales culture in the country.

 Here are the prettiest places in Egypt to plan to visit on your trip.